kserve/website/docs/modelserving/v1beta1/lightgbm/README.md

 lgb_model.save_model(model_file)
 ```

+## Deploy LightGBM model with V1 protocol

+### Test the model locally
-Then, we can install and run the [LightGBM Server](https://github.com/kserve/kserve/python/lgbserver) using the generated model and test for prediction.
-Models can be on local filesystem, S3 compatible object storage, Azure Blob Storage, or Google Cloud Storage.
+Install and run the [LightGBM Server](https://github.com/kserve/kserve/python/lgbserver) using the trained model locally and test the prediction.

 ```shell
 python -m lgbserver --model_dir /path/to/model_dir --model_name lgb
 ```

-We can also do some simple predictions
+After the `LightGBM Server` is up locally we can then test the model by sending an inference request.

 ```python
 import requests